 From animators and filmmakers to fine artists and graphic designers, New Jersey has a lot to offer creatives of all kinds.
 First, a number of cities and towns have provided the perfect backdrop for films such as The Dark Knight Rises (2012), War of the Worlds (2005), Garden State (2004), Catch Me If You Can (2002), A Beautiful Mind (2001), Cop Land (1997), The Godfather III (1990), Goodfellas (1990) Men in Black (1997), Ocean’s Eleven (2001), On the Waterfront (1954), and many others.

 The Garden State is also home to major art museums such as Hunterdon Art Museum in Clinton, Princeton University Art Museum (Princeton), and Montclair Art Museum (Montclair).
-The state’s collection of small art galleries is impressive, as well as the number of successful performance venues, art centers, and art & design studios here.
-The most active art and culture scenes can be found in principal cities such as Newark, Jersey City, Paterson, Elizabeth, and Edison.
+The state’s collection of small to midsize art galleries is impressive, as well as its performance venues, art centers, and art & design studios.
+New Jersey is also known for its top-tier universities, specifically Princeton University, Rutgers University-Camden, Rowan University in Glassboro, and Kean University in Montclair.

 New Jersey Illustration Schools

 New Jersey is home to 66 Title IV degree-granting institutions.
 Several offer top-tier programs for aspiring illustrators.
 Students have the option to earn everything from a Diploma to a Master of Fine Arts (MFA) in Illustration, Drawing, Animation & Illustration, and more.
 Scroll through the list below to find out which New Jersey schools offer programs for aspiring illustrators, and where to find them.